-When products of animal origin (POAO) arrive into the European Union (EU) the port health authority (PHA) at the point of entry into the EU makes three checks at the Border Inspection Post (BIP):
+When products of animal origin (POAO) arrive into the European Union (EU) the port health authority (PHA) at the point of entry into the EU makes three checks at the Border Control Post (BCP):

 document check - this ensures that any required health certification and pre-notification documents are present and correctly completed

 identity check - this ensures the goods are the same as those described on the accompanying paperwork

 physical check - the PHA may examine a proportion of the shipment to ensure it does not pose a threat to animal or human health